untitaker/mysteryshack/README.md

 * Mysteryshack's approach to concurrency is very simplistic, but is certainly enough for smaller to medium-sized servers.

+* Mysteryshack stores OAuth tokens on the harddrive, but web admin sessions are stored inside signed cookies.
+The key is generated at server startup.
+To log everybody out, restart the server.

 ## License

 Licensed under the MIT, see `LICENSE`.